mashutin/mashutin.github.io/_sources/merge_conflict.rst.txt

       $ git commit -m "Resolved merge conflict"
       $ git push origin HEAD

 #.
-Go to the pull request page in the web interface.
+Open the pull request page in the web interface.

    The warning will disappear, and the pull request will become available for merge.

+#.
+Merge the pull request.